wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/users.rst

     will be listed.

 order
    Sort the list using a column (e.g. "firstname").
 Columns allowed: firstname, lastname, caller_id, description, userfield

 direction
     'asc' or 'desc'.
 Sort list in ascending (asc) or descending (desc) order.

 limit
-    maximum number of items to return in the list.
+    maximum number of users to return in the list.
 Must be a positive integer.

 skip
-    number of user to skip over before starting the list.
-Must be a positive integer.
+    number of users to skip over before starting the list.
+Must be a positive integer or zero.